A Guide to Visiting Shakespeare on the Sound

 The Old School Field is the closest and best parking option and is located essentially across the street from Pinkney Park- however, space is limited, so be sure to arrive early!
 If you're coming via train, Rowayton Train Station is located about 2 miles from the park, and an Uber or Lyft can easily drop you off right at Pinkney Park.
 For more information, as well as directions to the parking lots or from New York City, take a look at our Directions and Parking page.

 If you're coming on a ticketed night, considering ordering your tickets online before the performance (please note that a ticket only guarantees you entry into the park, not a specific seat for the show).
 Tickets can also be purchased at the door: see the pricing structure here.
-If you're coming on Tuesday and Wednesday, the donation-only nights, this is obviously not an issue- though you're encouraged to donate in the park!
+If you're coming on Tuesday, the donation-only night, this is obviously not an issue- though you're encouraged to donate in the park!

 The park opens at 4 every evening.
 Seating and parking can be quite competitive, and a line outside the park will form before then, followed by a scramble to place blankets and chairs down.
 Space usually becomes hard to find by 5:30-6 at the latest, so you'll generally want to arrive and place down your blankets before then.
 In reality, don't worry too much about where you put your blanket or chair down: every seat in the park provides a good view of the stage.
 Once you've gotten your seats, you're free to leave or move around the park- be sure to explore the activities you can do before the show outlined below!